soniajoseph/soniajoseph/_posts/2019-06-20-neural-dynamics-primer.md

 How does higher-order behavior emerge from billions of neurons firing?

-This post is a basic introduction to thinking about the brain in the context of dynamical systems, which I have found to be far more useful than more phrenology-like paradigms.
+This post is a basic introduction to thinking about the brain in the context of dynamical systems, which I have found to be far more useful than more phrenology-like paradigms, which overemphasize the idea that spatially modular areas of the brain encode for specific functions.
 I tried to keep this introduction as simple and clear as possible, and accessible to anyone without background in neuroscience or mathematics.

 *For a list of seminal papers in neural dynamics, go [here](/computational%20neuroscience/dynamics/)*.